 Leaving that letter aside, also highlighted is the space between the W pillars.
 That space is sometimes too narrow on the fake Bape hoodies, though it’s a minor aspect.

-99.99% of the time these letters will have extra bumps, loose threads, or any other inconsistency that will enable you to stop a fake Bape hoodie.
+99.99% of the time these letters will have extra bumps, loose threads, or any other inconsistency that will enable you to spot a fake Bape hoodie.

-I’ll just want to attach one last picture showing another inconsistency for a replica Bape hoodie since some of them vary wildly.
+I’ll just attach one last picture showing another inconsistency for a replica Bape hoodie since some of them vary wildly.

 Last but not least, very very few fake hoodies might come with almost proper stitching, like the one below.
 I’d argue even the one below is not perfect but notice please how the “G” letter is not properly aligned.

 Upon closer inspection, the “G” letter is sinking, when compared to the other two.

 The steps we’ve written so far are the best ways to authenticate this item.

 The next few steps are still reliable signs of authenticity, but are for non-top-versions of replicas available for this item.
 We recommend sticking to the steps we’ve explained above to make sure you’re not drawing the wrong conclusions.

 (By the way, have you seen our Price Comparison App?
 No need to compare sellers for the best price — we’ve done that for you.)